-Google Scholar searches a range of scholarly sources, including journal articles, conference papers, theses, books, preprints, abstracts and technical reports.
-The search results may include publications that are not scholarly so we recommend that you evaluate the results carefully.
+Search results may include publications that are not scholarly, so evaluate the results carefully.
 Watch our video to find out what's a scholarly source (YouTube, 2.25mins).

 Accessing Google Scholar

-Option 1: Launch Google Scholar from the Library's home page
+Option 1: Go to Google Scholar from the Library's home page

 This option gives you access to full text articles from the RMIT University Library databases straight from your search results list.
 Articles in our collections will be marked as FindIt@RMIT.

-This option will also let you export individual citations to your EndNote Library or another bibliographic manager.
+You will be able to export individual citations to your EndNote Library or another bibliographic manager.

 Option 2: Go directly to Google Scholar

 Choose this option if you want to save citations to your Google Scholar Library and export multiple citations to your EndNote Library or another bibliographic manager.
-Sign in using your RMIT login details.
+Sign in using your RMIT login.

 Are you a researcher?

 You can set up your Scholar profile to track citations to your articles by accessing Google Scholar directly.
-Here are instructions on how to:
+Here is how:

 - Set up a profile